Hilario Zapata: Professional career

 Zapata began his professional boxing career in 1977, beating Victor Lopez by a knockout in the second round.
 He had 2 wins in '77.

 He had a fast ascent to the top, starting in 1978.
-By his fifth bout, on July 1, he was meeting former world Flyweight champion Juan Guzmán in Panama City, beating Guzman by a decision in ten.
-His next fight, against Yong-Hwang Kim, in South Korea, was his first fight abroad; he gave himself a twentieth birthday present by beating Kim by a 10-round decision on August 19.
-Then, he met former world Flyweight champion Alfonso Lopez, for the vacant Latin American Jr. Flyweight belt.
-Zapata suffered his first loss in the fight against Lopez, when he was beaten by a decision in 12.
+By his fifth bout, on July 1, he was meeting former WBA light flyweight champion Juan Guzmán in Panama City, beating Guzman by a decision in ten.
+His next fight, against Yong-Hwang Kim, in South Korea, was his first fight abroad; Beating Kim by a 10-round decision on August 19.
+Then, he met former WBA flyweight champion Alfonso Lopez, for the vacant Latin American light flyweight belt.
+Zapata suffered his first loss in the fight against Lopez, when he was beaten in a 12 round decision.

 He started 1979 with a fight against Ramon Perez in Puerto Rico, winning by a knockout in nine.
-He had three more wins in 1979, including one over the two time world Flyweight champion Freddie Castillo, and by the end of that year he was ranked number one in the world among Jr. Flyweight challengers by the WBC.
+He had three more wins in 1979, including one over two division champion Freddie Castillo, and by the end of that year he was ranked number one in the world among light flyweight challengers by the WBC.

-Zapata went to Japan in March 1980, and on the 24th day of that month he beat defending world champion Shigeo Nakajima to become world Jr. Flyweight champion.
-He defended his title against Chi-Bok Kim, winning a 15-round unanimous decision in South Korea, against Hector Rey Melendez in Venezuela, winning also by a 15-round decision, against Nakajima in a Tokyo rematch, winning by knockout in 11, and against Reynaldo Becerra in Venezuela.
-He closed out 1980 win a 15-round decision win over Becerra.
+Zapata went to Japan, winning against Shigeo Nakajima to become the WBC light flyweight champion, having defended his title 8 times.

-In 1981, he and future world Flyweight champion Joey Olivo fought what was the only Jr. Flyweight title bout ever broadcast on American national TV live until Michael Carbajal came along nine years later.
-Zapata beat Olivo by a knockout in round 13 to retain his belt, and then, he went to San Francisco to retain the crown once again, with a 15-round decision over Rudy Crawford.
-On August 15, and back home in Panama City, he beat Mexican German Torres by a decision in 15 to retain his belt, and then he faced former world Jr. Flyweight champion Netrnoi Sor Vorasingh, retaining the belt by a knockout in 10.
+In 1981, he and future light flyweight champion Joey Olivo fought what was the only light flyweight title bout ever broadcast on American national TV live until Michael Carbajal came along nine years later.
+Zapata beat Olivo by a knockout in round 13 to retain his belt, and then, defended against Rudy Crawford in a 15-round decision.
+He also defended his titles against German Torres and former light flyweight champion Netrnoi Sor Vorasingh.